"...everything happens for a reason"

 Everyone experiences loss in their life at some point, everyone has a story to tell.

-I was all about the 'don't', until a teenie tiny, microscopic bundle of joy, came along a second time, and changed my mind.
+I was team 'don't', until a teenie tiny, microscopic bundle of joy, came along a second time, and changed that.

 November 28th, 2016, hubby and I celebrated our 1 year of married bliss.
 We went away, we relaxed, promising each other to not stress and let nature take it's course.